Welcome to the London Section

 Being part of our Section

 If you live or work in London, or even if you are just visiting, we hope you will come along to some of our talks and events.
-We run popular weekly lectures on Wednesday nights from October to April and hold a monthly club supper in the summer months.
+In normal times we run extremely popular weekly lectures on Wednesday nights from October to April and hold a monthly club supper over the summer months.

 Where We Meet

-We meet at CA House, 1 Northey Street, Limehouse Basin, London E14 8BT.
-Our HQ is home to the CA’s small administrative team, library and information centre and accommodation.
-Ania, our catering manager, and her team, are always happy to see you in the bar and restaurant, which is open from 6.00pm on week nights (5.30pm on lecture nights), and from mid-day at weekends.
+We meet at CA House, 1 Northey Street, London E14 8BT.
+Our HQ is home to the CA’s small administrative team, our library and information centre and cabin accommodation.
+Ania, our catering manager, and her team, are always happy to see you in the bar and restaurant, which is generally open from 6.00pm on week nights and from midday at weekends.
 Lectures begin at 7pm and finish around 9pm with a break for refreshment.
-The full programme is published here.
+The full programme is published below and, along with other events, on the calendar and events pages.

 Covers the Baltic Sea, Norway, Iceland, Greenland and Faroes.
 Holds a popular introductory seminar every spring.